saisrinivas194/pac_data_pipeline_2/README.md

 # Index Align to Firebase Data Pipeline

-Professional data pipelines for transferring data from Index Align database to Firebase Realtime Database.
+Data pipelines for transferring data from Index Align database to Firebase Realtime Database.

 ## Pipelines